-Code Deliverables/Actions Accountable CSP Ref 1.4.1A Promote the retention and conservation of her Local Government Area. tage items within the Geo rges River 1.4.1Ai Undertake a heritage study to review the heritage items in the Georges River Local Environmental Plan 2021 and identify any potential new items across the whole Georges River LGA. • Conduct a 2024/25 Heritage Building Grants Program.
+Code Deliverables/Actions Accountable CSP Ref 1.4.1A Promote the retention and conservation of heritage items within the Georges River Local Government Area.
+1.4.1Ai Undertake a heritage study to review the heritage items in the Georges River Local Environmental Plan 2021 and identify any potential new items across the whole Georges River LGA.
+Conduct a 2024/25 Heritage Building Grants Program.
 Manager Strategic Planning 1.4.1 1.4.1Aii Review heritage controls in the Georges River Development Control Plan 2021.
 Conduct a heritage information session for owners of heritage listed properties.
 Manager Strategic Planning 1.4.1

-Subject to a Budget Bid for 2024/25.
+^{}Subject to a Budget Bid for 2024/25.

 Subject to a Budget Bid for 2024/25 for the Heritage Grants.